publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch68A/m__us_usc_t22_s5961.md

     (e) __Steps or activities__

-    Steps or activities referred to in subsection (c)(1) of this section are those activities that, if not completed, will prevent a project from achieving its disarmament or nonproliferation goals, including, at a minimum, the following:
+    Steps or activities referred to in subsection (c)(1) are those activities that, if not completed, will prevent a project from achieving its disarmament or nonproliferation goals, including, at a minimum, the following:

         (1) Identification and acquisition of permits (as defined in [section 5960 of this title][/us/usc/t22/s5960]).